OpenBSD security features: Other features

 Privilege separation, privilege revocation, chrooting and randomized loading of libraries also play a role in increasing the security of the system.
-Many of these have been applied to the OpenBSD versions of common programs such as tcpdump and Apache, and to the BSD Authentication system.
+Many of these have been applied to the OpenBSD versions of common programs such as syslogd tcpdump and Apache, and to the BSD Authentication system.

 OpenBSD has a history of providing its users with full disclosure in relation to various bugs and security breaches detected by the OpenBSD team.
 This is exemplified by the project's slogan: "Only two remote holes in the default install, in a heck of a long time!"

 OpenBSD is intended to be secure by default, which includes (but is not limited to) having all non-essential services be disabled by default.
 This is done not only to not require users to learn how and waste time to secure their computers after installing OpenBSD, but also in hope of making users more aware of security considerations, by requiring them to make conscious decisions to enable features that could reduce their security.

 OpenBSD 5.9 included support for the then–new pledge system call (introduced in OpenBSD 5.8 as tame and renamed in 5.9 to pledge) for restricting process capabilities to a minimal subset required for correct operation.
 If the process is compromised and attempts to perform an unintended behavior, it will be terminated by the kernel.
 OpenBSD 6.4 introduced the unveil system call for restricting filesystem visibility to a minimum level. pledge and unveil are used together to confine applications, further limiting what they're otherwise permitted to do under the user account they're running as.
 Since the introduction of pledge, base OpenBSD programs (included out of the box in OpenBSD), applications (handled by their developers), and ports (of applications, handled by the OpenBSD team) have been updated to be confined with pledge and/or unveil.
 Some examples of third-party applications updated with these features (by their developers or in OpenBSD's app ports) include the Chromium and Firefox web browsers.